Existence and maximal $L^{p}$-regularity of solutions for the porous medium equation on manifolds with conical singularities: Introduction

 \section{Introduction}

 The porous medium equation is the parabolic diffusion equation

 It describes the flow of a gas in a porous medium, where $u$ is the density distribution.
 We assume here that $m>0$ and $f=f(\lambda,t)$ is a holomorphic function of $\lambda$ on a neighborhood of $\mathrm{Ran}(u_0)$ with values in Lipschitz functions in $t$ on $[0,T_0]$.
 The porous medium equation can be regarded as a nonlinear version of the heat equation, which arises for $m=1$.
 In general it can model heat transfer, fluid flow or diffusion.
-While traditionally treated on domains in $\R^n$, the porous medium equation has also been considered on closed compact and noncompact manifolds; we refer for this to \cite{BG}, \cite{Hua}, \cite{Ott}, \cite{Zh} and \cite{Zhu}.
+While traditionally treated on domains in $\R^n$, the porous medium equation has also been considered on closed compact and noncompact manifolds; we refer for this to Bonforte, Grillo \cite{BG}, Huang, Huang, Li \cite{Hua}, Otto \cite{Ott}, Zhang \cite{Zh} and Zhu \cite{Zhu}.
+For related work see also Shao \cite{Shao} for general singular spaces in the spirit of H. Amann \cite{Am1} and Mazzeo, Rubinstein, Sesum \cite{MRS} for the Ricci flow on asymptotically conical surfaces.

 In this article, we study the equation on a manifold with conical singularities.
 The principal application we have in mind is that of a two-dimensional surface with conical singularities, on which we imagine the medium as a film.
 However, both our methods and results extend to higher dimensions.
 We model the manifold with conical singularities by an $(n+1)$-dimensional compact manifold $\mathbb{B}$ with boundary, $n\ge1$, endowed with a degenerate Riemannian metric $g$, which, in a collar neighborhood $[0,1)\times\partial\mathbb{B}$ of the boundary $\partial\mathbb{B}$, admits the warped product structure